IvLabs/Dual_UAV_Scan-and-Spray_for_Precision_Agriculture/README.md

 </table>

 ### Electronics Architecture
-The dual-UAV system consists of two independently operating drones, each designed for a specific task while maintaining real-time communication.

-- **Scan Drone:** Powered by an **NVIDIA Jetson Orin Nano** for onboard image processing and target detection.
-A **CubeOrange+** flight controller manages autonomous navigation, while a **Here4 GPS** module provides global positioning.
-The **SIYI A8 Mini** gimbal stabilizes the camera for accurate image acquisition, and **433 MHz** and **915 MHz** telemetry modules enable ground station and inter-UAV communication.

-- **Spray Drone:** Built around a **Raspberry Pi 5** for mission control and spray management.
-A **custom relay PCB** controls the pump and dual solenoid valves for adaptive nozzle selection.
-Navigation is handled by the **CubeOrange+** flight controller with a **Here4 GPS** module, while the **SIYI A8 Mini** provides vision-assisted target centering for centimeter-level spraying accuracy.
-Communication is maintained through **433 MHz** and **915 MHz** telemetry links.

-This distributed architecture enables simultaneous crop monitoring and precision spraying, reducing mission time while ensuring reliable autonomous operation.
+The dual-UAV system consists of two independently operating drones connected through real-time telemetry.
+The **Scan Drone** uses an NVIDIA Jetson Orin Nano for onboard crop detection, while the **Spray Drone** uses a Raspberry Pi 5 to control the spraying mechanism.
+Both drones are equipped with a CubeOrange+ flight controller, Here 4 GPS, SIYI A8 Mini gimbal, and telemetry modules for autonomous navigation, communication, and coordinated precision spraying.

 <table align="center">
   <tr>